Side effects of drugs for diet problems

 Remember if you come up in itchy lumps, like nettle rash, or have sudden wheezing, you could be having an allergic reaction to a drug.
 This is a rare but serious complication.
 If it happens to you, you need to go to hospital straight away.

 There are several different types of anti sickness drugs and they have different side effects.
-If you get side effects, let your doctor know as soon as possible.
+If you get side effects, let your doctor or pharmacist know as soon as possible.
 You may need to change to a different type of drug.
 Some anti sickness drugs known as serotonin blockers can cause headaches and constipation, and rarely, flushing of the skin and tingling of fingers or toes.
 These include ondansetron (Zofran) granisetron (Kytril) and tropisetron (Navoban).

 Steroids such as dexamethasone can cause